-- The CS GNU/Linux workstations in the SCI L037 lab
+- Local access to the CS GNU/Linux workstations in the SCI L037 CS Systems Lab.

-CS 240 code assignments require a CS 240 computing environment.
+CS 240 code assignments require a CS 240 GNU/Linux computing environment.

-CS 240 code assignments are designed, tested, and graded in the CS 240 computing environment, since low-level system details matter in this course.
-We guarantee support (help with provided tools) and consistency (our grading and your testing use the same environment) only for work on the lab workstations and the csenv appliance.
+CS 240 code assignments are designed, tested, and graded in the CS 240 GNU/Linux computing environment, since low-level system details matter in this course.
+We guarantee support (help with provided tools) and consistency (our grading and your testing use the same environment) only for work in a CS 240 GNU/Linux computing environment.

 - GNU/Linux Skills (← start here) for the command line (ignore

 drop), Scott Anderson, Wellesley College

 - Git and CodeTub (← start here) for version control of CS 240 assignments.